Why It Pays to Use Sustainable Packaging Materials

 What Qualifies as Sustainable Packaging?

-The term sustainable packaging encompasses a variety of ecologically friendly materials, practices, and design ideas including zero waste options such as LOOP.
-It also doesn't just stop at the physical packaging materials either..
+Sustainable packaging materials encompasses a variety of ecologically friendly packaging supplies, practices, and design ideas including zero waste options such as LOOP.
+These are not limited to physical packaging materials either.
 Sustainability in packaging includes the entire supply chain.

 Manufacturers and brands of all sizes have the option to adopt any combination of sustainable practices in order to make their business more ecologically friendly.
 The goal is to improve the longevity of our planet and all living things that reside here..
 Especially we, the people.

 In general, packaging sustainably should follow some of these basic principles: